SpaceMacGyver/bwsoft-blog/content/showcase/graph-notes.md

 * Can be nested within my app rather than living as an external process
 * Data modeling with structured schema
 * Rich query/DML grammar

+## Development philosophy

+First, I'll be developing this application as an open source project.
+Since I got to this point in my career on the backs of many great projects, I'd like to follow in their footsteps by following in their steps.
+As such, I'll choose the MIT license, which I believe aids the project's future in my absence.
+Of course, if I want to monetize this product somehow down the road, I'll need to find some way that doesn't rely explicitly on project distributables, and this choice of license also doesn't prevent someone else from taking my work and doing something competitive with it.
+To which I say, terrific and best of luck; and, maybe remember me when you make it big.

+Second, I have opinions about test-driven development.
+Having once been dogmatic to the point of being obnoxious, I now approach tests in a different way.
+Things I probably (at least, not at first) won't test include: data, UX, or things that are self-explanatory and/or don't justify externalizing the rationale and behavior.
+I may periodically encounter the need for behaviors that would benefit from being well-specified, at which time I'll employ BDD to drive the implementation.
+As appropriate, I may also employ Rust's [examples](https://doc.rust-lang.org/cargo/commands/cargo-run.html#examples) to showcase particular features or experiences.